ialbert/bio/docs/bio-align.md

 ```{r, code=xfun::read_utf8('code/align4.txt'), eval=F}
 ```

-The "diff" output can be thought of a a simplified VCF.
+The "diff" output can be thought of as a simplified VCF.

 ## Alignment types